 However, it is not stars and red carpet that interest us here at Modern Times Review.
 This year’s Berlinale featured 101 documentaries..
-As Orwa Nyrabia (IDFA) said during a packed seminar on fiction and reality, a pretty girl always has a nasty girlfriend.
-Next to over-perfumed barbecue-like stars, next to the "beauty" of fiction, we also need a part of the sometimes sweaty or ugly reality.
+As Orwa Nyrabia (IDFA) said during a packed seminar on fiction and reality, a pretty girl always has an ugly girlfriend.
+In addition to over-perfumed Barbie doll-like stars, alongside the "beauties" of fiction, we also need a part of the sometimes sweaty or ugly reality.

 For example, we see this ugly reality in Welcome to Chechnya , where President Ramzan Kadyrov systematically pursues LGBTQ+ individuals.
 LGBTQ+ individuals. .
 Where gays and lesbians are regularly chased or killed. «We have no gays,» Kadyrov said, recommending families to «clean up» as this is a «shame so strong that it needs to be washed away with blood.» But this «stench» to be washed away is his fiction – Kadyrov has an inhuman morality.
 But this «stench» to be washed away is his fiction – Kadyrov has an inhuman morality.
 Kadyrov has an inhuman morality.

 Or what about the clip of the woman being pulled out of a car, and then having her skull smashed by one